safyantahirverka/MyPython/README.md

 # MyPython
-This is my python learning
+This is my python learning using jupyter